Skip to Content

 You’ll also need to use them more often to keep your thick hair in a better condition.

 Getting your hair thinned removes the excess hair strands that require more products.
-This leaves you with lighter and finer hair that needs fewer haircare products to stay in good shape.
+This leaves you with lighter, less dense hair that needs fewer haircare products to stay in good shape.

 Feels Lighter on the Head

 Thick hair is dense and can feel heavy on the head.
 People with thick hair may only realize how heavy it is once they get it thinned out.
-Your hairstylist removes the thick and bulky hair in different areas, leaving you with lighter and finer hair.
+Your hairstylist removes the thick and bulky hair in different areas, leaving you with lighter, less dense hair.

 Hair Feels Cooler During Hot Weather